 “Alright, Care Bear.”
-Nathan grinned out from under his curling fringe.
+Nathan grinned menacingly from under his curling fringe.
 Walking into the light, and across the grass, the black glinted with gold and copper at the end of every tuft.
-He was glowing still, eyes and hair, like the halos of Saints from the church Ceris had grown up near.
+With his reflective cat’s eyes, it reminded Ceris of a Saint's halo.

 “Care Bear,” she scoffed fiercely, “You say it like it’s original!”

 “They’re kids toys, I had that nickname when I was seven.
 Anyway it’s not as if I can call you anything that bad.”